 Fortunately, the Tonto National Forest withdrew the 2022 draft decision for the Hicks-Pikes Peak allotment on January 6, 2023, in response to objections filed by conservationists.
 The withdrawal notifications explained that a new and better EA should be drafted for the allotment.
 As of April 2024, however, the project still wasn’t listed on the Tonto’s schedule of proposed actions (SOPA).

-An Equitable Solution
+Grazing Permit Retirements Are An Equitable Solution

-Congress should finally end the tyranny of the minority they gave ranchers in 1964 by passing legislation to eliminate livestock grazing in wilderness areas.
+Congress should finally end the tyranny of the minority they gave to ranchers in 1964 by passing legislation to eliminate livestock grazing in wilderness areas.
 There are a variety of ways to accomplish it.
 First of all, grazing should be permanently prohibited on any currently vacant grazing allotments located in wilderness areas.
 Allotments stay vacant for a reason – usually because they wouldn’t be profitable enough to graze.
-But the vacant allotments are still legally vulnerable to the reauthorization of grazing.
-Also, existing grazing permits for allotments in wilderness should not be renewed when they expire.
-(A standard grazing permit has a 10-year term.)
+But vacant allotments are still legally vulnerable to the reauthorization of grazing, so a ban is required.

-One thought on “Why Is Livestock Grazing Still Permitted in Federal Wilderness Areas?
+One thought on “Why Is Livestock Grazing Still Permitted in Federal Wilderness Areas?”

-1. Thank you for mentioning the Voluntary Grazing Permit Retirement Act (HR 6314) and U.S Representatives Jared Huffman (D-CA) and Adam Smith (D-WA) the two sponsors of the bill in the 118th congressional session.
+Thank you for mentioning the Voluntary Grazing Permit Retirement Act (HR 6314) and U.S Representatives Jared Huffman (D-CA) and Adam Smith (D-WA) the two sponsors of the bill in the 118th congressional session.